CVer-Yang/TransRoadNet/README.md

 Hope that the peers could understand and accommodate.
 ![image text]( https://github.com/CVer-Yang/TransRoadNet/blob/main/TransRoadNet.tif" This is the basic structure of the proposed TransRoadNet.")

+If you have any questions about this paper, please send an e-mail to 793665968@qq.com.